 If you are annoyed by buzzing from CFL lights, you’ve got old bulbs.
 “Most CFLs today — and all Energy Star-qualified CFLs — use electronic ballasts, which do not buzz or hum,” Energy Star says.

 Upgrade from incandescent bulbs to more energy-efficient bulbs as your budget allows.
 Put them first in lights you use most.
+“5 Simple Rules for Choosing the Right Money-Saving LED Bulbs” explains how to buy and where to use them.
+Here is Energy Star’s guide for bulbs.

 6. Install a programmable thermostat